wso2/docs-is/en/docs/references/concepts/authorization/pushed-authorization-requests.md

 - Complex authorization requests can sometimes be too large for browsers to process.

-PAR defines the `/par` endpoint in an authorization server to elminate these issues.
+PAR defines the `/par` endpoint in an authorization server to mitigate these issues.
 When a user logs in, the back-channel sends the authorization payload directly to the authorization server using the `/par` endpoint.
 The `/par` endpoint, in response, returns a `request_uri`.

-Consequently, the conventional authorization request takes place in the user agent with a single difference: instead of the request data, the URL contains the `request_uri` which acts as a reference to the authorization payload.
+Consequently, the conventional authorization request takes place in the user agent with a single difference: instead of the request data, the URL contains the `client_id` and the `request_uri` which acts as a reference to the authorization payload.

 Therefore, using PAR with an OAuth authorization request,

-- elminates authorization requests being maliciously modified.
+- ensures integrity of the request is protected.
 - ensures confidentiality of the request.
 - enables complex requests to be passed without browser limitations.
 - avoids leakage of query strings to third-party sites and web server logs.